NamanJain2050/Amazon-Fine-Food-Reviews/README.md

 # Amazon-Fine-Food-Reviews
 This notebook showcases my analysis on Amazon-Fine-Food-Reviews dataset.
-(Source: https://www.kaggle.com/snap/amazon-fine-food-reviews)
+(Source: https://www.kaggle.com/snap/amazon-fine-food-reviews).
+This is one the most elaborated analysis on AFR dataset you'll find out there.
-The objective here is to <b> determine the polarity of reviews given in the dataset </b>.
-We have to correctly classify each review as positive or negative.
+The objective here is to train a model which can <b> determine the polarity of a review given to it. </b>.
+We'll split our original dataset into train and test data at the very begining.
+We'll use train dataset to train our model and test data to check the model's performance (obviously).
 This is a <b> Supervised Learning </b> problem.

+## Data Cleaning
+Steps followed to clean our data:
+1.

 I have used following representations of our review text (I've used the each representation seperatley):
 1. Unigram and Bigram BOWs